-- Resource Selection list for the resource for which you are bidding.
+- Status Controls whether the agent is bidding or not.
+You must click Apply for this change to take effect. - Resource Selection list for the resource for which you are bidding.
+If there are multiple spot-market resources you will see them listed here.
 You must click Apply for this selection to take effect. - Strategy Auto Strategy is the only strategy supported by the Express interface.
 You can select Manual strategy, but there are no bid entry fields.
 Creation and cancellation of reservations are not currently supported (although you may view confirmed reservations in the allocation list just below the Express interface in the Portal). - Current Valuation This is display of the valuation currently in use.
 Choices are the same as in the Desktop interface.
 To change the current valuation, select another valuation from the menu and click Apply. - Valuation View This pull-down menu selection allows you to select and alter settings of valuations without making them active.
 When you are satisfied with the settings for a new valuation, click Apply.
 The displayed valuation becomes the active (current) one with the configuration values you have entered. - Valuation Parameters This set of windows contain the settings for the valuation chosen.
 You must click Apply after changes are made, for them to take effect.
 Not all parameters have meaning for all valuations.
-If a parameter is not used, its value is indicated as a horizontal bar. - Bid A read-only display indicating the latest bid submitted.
+If a parameter is not used, its value is indicated as a horizontal bar. - Traffic Based Indicates whether Traffic-based valuation is active.
+Traffic-based valuation can only be enabled or disabled in the Desktop interface.
+(See Page 27.) - Bid A read-only display indicating the latest bid submitted.
 You must click Refresh to update this display.
 If this display is missing, it indicates that your agent is inactive and not bidding. - Allocation A read-only display indicating the allocation received in the last round.
 You must click Refresh to update this display.
 If this display is missing, either your agent is inactive or it did not receive an allocation in the previous auction round. - Units The selections made in this window change the units displayed for all other windows.
 All values are scaled to reflect the change in units.
 You need not click Apply for this change to take effect.